 Tel: (617) 324-6246

-Jason holds an AB in psychology, an MEd from Harvard University, and a PhD in organization studies from the MIT Sloan School of Management.Publications
+Jay holds an AB in psychology and a Master’s in education from Harvard University, and a PhD in Organization Studies from the MIT Sloan School of Management.Publications

 Navigating paradox as a mechanism of change in hybrid organizations.
 Forthcoming in Academy of Management Journal.
 (2012)